rsleyland/ReactFirebaseBasicSetup/README.md

 React project using create-react-app with firebase connection.

-Will use firebase authentication for users and firebase firestore as the apps database.
+Uses firebase authentication for user accounts/sessions and firebase firestore for the database.

 ### Setup